 By registering to use the University’s WARPit account a department or college can post or claim otherwise unwanted items from across the University.
 The most popular items are office furniture and office supplies but there is so much more.
 Using WARPit can really help departments to reduce their purchasing and disposal costs.
 As well as helping the University reduce its environmental impact.

 Please note: the system is not for staff or students' personal use or personal items.
-For personal items please go to the Oxford University staff matrix.

 As well as WARPit, staff and students can take the following actions: